El-Carnero/phisdetect/intel/informationresearcher.md

 **Role copy:** this document is the one-stop index of everything used to build PhisDetect.
 It lists the **tech stack**, **datasets**, **methodologies**, **references** and key **concepts** so you can research each item and speak confidently about it in the vivas.
-Every fact was checked directly against the code — treat it as your source of truth, and verify anything you're unsure of against the deeper docs listed in §6.

 ---

 ## 1. The project in one breath